seamlesspay/seamlesspay-ios/README.md

 ## License

-SeamlessPayCore is available under the MIT license.
+SeamlessPay is available under the MIT license.
 See the LICENSE file for more info.